ACCESS-NRI/access-nri-intake-catalog/docs/management/source.rst

 .. note::

-   The "required" field in the downloaded schema is replaced with :code:`access_nri_intake.source.CORE_COLUMNS` prior to saving to :code:`access_nri_intake.source.ESM_JSONSCHEMA` to allow this field to be customized.
+   The "required" field in the downloaded schema is replaced with :code:`access_nri_intake.source.CORE_COLUMNS` prior to saving to :code:`access_nri_intake.source.ESM_JSONSCHEMA` to allow this field to be customized within access-nri-intake

 Builders
 ^^^^^^^^